American Songs and Musicals in the "Thirties"

 keeping some memories of these distant years) hasten to

-take out the handkerchiefs of nostalgia, what were actually
+wave the handkerchiefs of nostalgia, what were actually

 our great grandmothers favourites when they were still little girls?